 On a balance sheet, liabilities are listed according to the time when the obligation is due.

 Current Liabilities vs. Long-term Liabilities

 The primary classification of liabilities is according to their due date.
-The classification is critical to the company’s management for a proper control of the financial obligations.
+The classification is critical to the company’s management of its financial obligations.

-Current liabilities are the liabilities that are due within a year.
-This type of the liabilities is primarily used in regular business operations.
-Due to the short-term nature of the financial obligations, current liabilities should be managed with consideration of the company’s liquidity.
+Current liabilities are those that are due within a year.
+These primarily occur as part of regular business operations.
+Due to the short-term nature of these financial obligations, they should be managed with consideration of the company’s liquidity.
 Liquidity is frequently determined as a ratio between current assets and current liabilities.
-The most common current assets are:
+The most common current liabilities are:

-- Accounts payable: They are the unpaid bills to the company’s vendors.
-Generally, accounts payable are the largest current assets for most businesses.
+- Accounts payable: These are the unpaid bills to the company’s vendors.
+Generally, accounts payable are the largest current liability for most businesses.

 - Interest payable: Interest expenses that have already occurred but have not been paid.
 Interest payable should not be confused with the interest expenses.
-Unlike interest payable, interest expenses are expenses that have already incurred and have already been paid.
-Therefore, interest expenses are reported on the income statement, while interests payable are recorded on the balance sheet.
+Unlike interest payable, interest expenses are expenses that have already been incurred and paid.
+Therefore, interest expenses are reported on the income statement, while interest payable is recorded on the balance sheet.